Home birth: Know the pros and cons

 The American College of Obstetricians and Gynecologists cautions against a planned home birth if:

-- You are pregnant with multiples
+- You are pregnant with more than one baby.

-- Your baby doesn't settle into a position that allows for a headfirst delivery
+- Your baby doesn't settle into a position that allows for a headfirst delivery.

-- You've previously had a C-section
+- You've had a C-section in the past.

-- Labor isn't progressing
+- Labor isn't progressing.

-- Your baby shows signs of distress
+- Your baby shows signs of distress.

-- You need pain relief
+- You need pain relief.

-- You have high blood pressure
+- You have high blood pressure.

-- You experience bleeding
+- You experience bleeding.